How Is Safe Two Factor Authentication(2FA) Exactly?

 You can also write down a complex, long-lasting authentication password.
 This string of numbers and characters is popular for protecting cryptocurrency wallets.
 These passwords are hard to crack, so the FBI broke into a house to discover a piece of paper with a 27-character passcode.
 This was much easier than trying to work it out.
 It is impossible to hack anything written on paper and kept in a drawer.
 Supercomputers can take many years to process all the possible combinations in high-level encryption.

 It doesn’t matter if it’s in your desk drawer.
-It’s as easy to lose a 2FA USB if you carry it around.
+If you carry it around, it’s as easy to lose a 2FA USB.
 If it is gone, you’ll have to either go through an account recovery procedure or lose access to your account.
 While the physical method offers the most security, it is also the least convenient.
 It can be used as a solid account recovery method but is best avoided for items you have to access quickly.

 App-Based 2FA Is Worth the Work